arp242/uni/README.md

     🤝🏿	handshake: dark skin tone          [agreement, deal, meeting] 🙏🏿	folded hands: dark skin tone       [appreciate, ask, beg, blessed, bow, cmon, five, gesture, high 5, high five, please, pray, thank, thank you, thanks, thx]

-The "heart hands" may not show as it's very recent.
 The handshake emoji supports setting individual skin tones per hand since Unicode 14, but this isn't supported, mostly because I can't really really think a good CLI interface for setting this without breaking compatibility (there are some other emojis too, like "holding hands" and "kissing" where you can set both the gender and skin tone of both sides individually).
 Maybe for uni v3 someday.

 The default is to display only the gender-neutral "person", but this can be changed with the `-gender` option:

-    $ uni e -gender man g:person-gesture
+    % uni e -gender man g:person-gesture
-    	Name               Cldr
+    	Name               CLDR
     🙍‍♂️	man frowning      [annoyed, disappoint, disgruntled, disturbed, frustrated, gesture, irritated, not happy, person frowning, upset, woman frowning]
     🙎‍♂️	man pouting       [disappoint, downtrodden, frown, gesture, grimace, person pouting, scowl, sulk, upset, whine, woman pouting]
     🙅‍♂️	man gesturing NO  [exclude, forbidden, gesture, hand, no, nope, not, not a chance, person gesturing NO, prohibit, prohibited, woman gesturing NO]